filecoin-project/go-fil-markets/retrievalmarket/README.md

 interfaces in [retrievalmarket/types.go](./types.go), described below:

 ### PeerResolver
-PeerResolver is an interface for looking up providers that may have a piece of identifiable data .
+PeerResolver is an interface for looking up providers that may have a piece of identifiable data.
 Its functions are:

 #### GetPeers
 ```go